erikrose/parsimonious/README.rst

   existing ones; later rules of the same name should override previous ones.
   However, this is untested and may not be the final story.
 * Sphinx docs are coming, but the docstrings are quite useful now.
+* Note that there may be API changes until we get to 1.0.

 Coming Soon
 -----------